lauraz-15/walk-active/README.md

 8. Search for GitHub repository and connect
 9. Wait until project is deployed and click “View” when button shows up.pip3 freeze > requirements.txt
 10. Wait until project is deployed and click “View” when button shows up.

+### Credits

+Database set up and connection with Google sheets was inspired by Lovesandwiches project.
+The code for validate_user_entry(values) function was taken from Lovesandwiched walkthrough project.